adobe/cryptr/README.md

 # Cryptr

 Cryptr is a GUI for [Hashicorp's Vault](https://www.vaultproject.io/).

-Using Cryptr, a user may easily interact with their Vault instance's API: reading, creating, and modifying secrets with ease.
+Using Cryptr, a user may manage secrets in their Vault instance: reading, creating, and modifying secrets with ease.

 ![alt text](app/images/cryptr-demo.png "Cryptr")

 ## Download Binaries

-Current release can be [downloaded here](https://github.com/adobe/cryptr/releases).
+The current release can be [downloaded here](https://github.com/adobe/cryptr/releases).

-Cryptr supports Windows, Linux and Mac OS.
-It has been tested on Windows 10, Ubuntu 17.04 Desktop, and macOS 10.13 High Sierra.
+Cryptr supports Windows, Linux and macOS.
+It has been tested on Windows 10, Ubuntu 17.04 Desktop, and macOS 10.15 Catalina.

+On macOS, you may be warned about untrusted developers when you first attempt to launch Cryptr.
+To resolve this, open Finder, navigate to Applications, right-click on Cryptr.app and click Open.
+You can then confirm you want to allow Cryptr to be opened.

 For *Linux*, use the `.AppImage` files.
 They are self-contained binaries that run on every major linux distro.
 Just make it executable and run it.
 [AppImage information here!](https://appimage.org/)